Heatblur-Simulations/f-4e-manual/src/general.rst

 Bearing Distance Heading Indicator
 ----------------------------------

-The Bearing Distance Heading Indicator, or BDHI, presents navigation information to the pilot as entered by the WSO, provided with two needles (termed the No 1 and No 2 pointers).
+The Bearing Distance Heading Indicator, or BDHI, presents navigation information as entered by the WSO, provided with two needles (termed the No 1 and No 2 pointers).

 When the upper position is selected by the WSO to TACAN/ADF/UHF, the no. 1 pointer indicates UHF bearing, and the no. 2 pointer indicates the TACAN bearing.
 If there is no TACAN signal, both pointers indicate the ADF bearing.